mikecolemn/mpls-311-data/README.md

     * Google Compute Engine, if you use a VM on Google's Cloud Platform
 * Terraform as Infrastructure as Code, to deploy Buckets and Datasets on Google Cloud Platform
 * Python script acts as the data pipeline, from initial retrieveal of the data staging it in BigQuery, and to running the dbt models
-* Prefect as the orchestration tool
+* Prefect as the orchestration tool.
+A local instance of the Prefect Orion server is used, to make it easy for peer reviews.
-* dbt for some data quality testing, data modelling and transformation, and promotion of data to Production BigQuery dataset
+* dbt for some data quality testing, data modelling and transformation, and promotion of data to Production BigQuery dataset.
+A local instance of dbt core is used to make it easy for peer reviews.
 * Parquet columnar data files
 * Piperider during development to assist with reviewing dbt model changes